BaseFEX Review – Is BaseFEX Scam or Legit?

 Perpetual Contracts, on the other hand, are like the traditional futures contract in the way they are traded.
 However, as their name suggests – they do not expire, which means that users can hold a position for as long as they want.
 Perpetual contracts are perfect for those looking to make use of leverage because their obvious advantage is that it does not need to be turned over.
 However, the drawback is that this contract type lacks transparency, so traders won’t know in advance what their potential funding profits/costs look like.

-With futures, there are no such problems, because the parties involved know the price in advance.
+In the future, there are no such problems, because the parties involved know the price in advance.

 It’s important to note that perpetual contracts are the only contract type that BaseFEX currently supports.
 The Docs section of BaseFEX shows the contract specifications for each perpetual contract offered, including BTCUSD, ETHXBT, XRPXBT, LTCXBT, EOSXBT, ADAXBT, BNBXBT, HTXBT, OKBXBT, GTXBT, and ATOMXBT.